rahul2412/M.E.A.N-Blog/README.md

 ## Running application
 1. Run MongoDb server using command mongod.exe --dbpath="location where you store MongoDb data".
-2. Open CMD on this repository's location and run command node home.js.
+2. Open CMD on this repository's location.
+3. Run command node home.js.
+3. Open localhost:3000 on your browser to use the web application.